h-vn/draft-ietf-radext-tls-psk/draft-ietf-radext-tls-psk.md

 There are no known use-cases for using a PSK as a shared secret, or vice-versa.

 Implementations MUST reject configuration attempts that try to use the same value for PSK and shared secret.
-To prevent administrative errors, implementations MUST NOT NOT provide user interfaces which allow both PSKs and shared secrets to be entered at the same time.
+To prevent administrative errors, implementations should not have interfaces which confuse PSKs and shared secrets, or which allow both PSKs and shared secrets to be entered at the same time.
 There is too much of a temptation for administrators to enter the same value in both fields, which would violate the limitations given above.
-Implementations MUST NOT use a "shared secret" field as a way for administrators to enter PSKs.
-The PSK entry fields MUST be labeled as being related to PSKs, and not to shared secrets.
+Similarly, using a "shared secret" field as a way for administrators to enter PSKs is bad practice.
+The PSK entry fields need to be labeled as being related to PSKs, and not to shared secrets.

 ## PSK Identities

-{{RFC4279, Section 5.1}} requires that PSK identities be encoded in UTF-8 format.
+{{RFC4279, Section 5.1}} requires that PSK Identities be encoded in UTF-8 format.
 However, {{RFC8446, Section 4.2.11}} describes the "Pre-Shared Key Extension" and defines the ticket as an opaque string: "opaque identity<1..2^16-1>;".
 This PSK is then used in {{RFC8446, Section 4.6.1}} for resumption.

 These definitions appear to be in conflict.
-This conflict is addressed in {{RFC9257, Section 6.1.1}}, which discusses requirements for encoding and comparison of PSK identities.
+This conflict is addressed in {{RFC9257, Section 6.1.1}}, which discusses requirements for encoding and comparison of PSK Identities.
 Systems MUST follow the directions of {{RFC9257, Section 6.1.1}} when using or comparing PSK Identities for RADIUS/TLS.
 Implementations MUST follow the recommendations of {{RFC8265}} for handling PSK Identity strings.

-In general, implementers should allow for external PSK identities to follow {{RFC4279}} and be UTF-8, while PSK identities provisioned as part of resumption are automatically provisioned, and therefore follow {{RFC8446}}.
+In general, implementers should allow for external PSK Identities to follow {{RFC4279}} and be UTF-8, while PSK Identities provisioned as part of resumption are automatically provisioned, and therefore follow {{RFC8446}}.

-Note that the PSK identity is sent in the clear, and is therefore visible to attackers.
-Where privacy is desired, the PSK identity could be either an opaque token generated cryptographically, or perhaps in the form of a Network Access Identifier (NAI) {{?RFC7542}}, where the "user" portion is an opaque token.
+Note that the PSK Identity is sent in the clear, and is therefore visible to attackers.
+Where privacy is desired, the PSK Identity could be either an opaque token generated cryptographically, or perhaps in the form of a Network Access Identifier (NAI) {{?RFC7542}}, where the "user" portion is an opaque token.
 For example, an NAI could be "68092112@example.com".
-If the attacker already knows that the client is associated with "example.com", then using that domain name in the PSK identity offers no additional information.
+If the attacker already knows that the client is associated with "example.com", then using that domain name in the PSK Identity offers no additional information.
 In contrast, the "user" portion needs to be both unique to the client and private, so using an opaque token there is a more secure approach.

-Implementations MUST support PSK Identities of 128 octets, and SHOULD support longer PSK identities.
-We note that while TLS provides for PSK identities of up to 2^16-1 octets in length, there are few practical uses for extremely long PSK identities.
+Implementations MUST support PSK Identities of 128 octets, and SHOULD support longer PSK Identities.
+We note that while TLS provides for PSK Identities of up to 2^16-1 octets in length, there are few practical uses for extremely long PSK Identities.

-It is up to administrators and implementations as to how they differentiate external PSK identities from session resumption PSK identities used in TLS 1.3 session tickets.
+It is up to administrators and implementations as to how they differentiate external PSK Identities from session resumption PSK Identities used in TLS 1.3 session tickets.
 While {{RFC9257, Section 6.1.2}} suggests the identities should be unique, it offers no concrete steps for how this differentiation may be done.

-One approach could be to have externally provisioned PSK identities contain an NAI such as described above, while session resumption PSK identities contain large blobs of opaque, encrypted, and authenticated text.
+One approach could be to have externally provisioned PSK Identities contain an NAI such as described above, while session resumption PSK Identities contain large blobs of opaque, encrypted, and authenticated text.
 It should then be relatively straightforward to differentiate the two types of identities.
 One is UTF-8, the other is not.
 One is unauthenticated, the other is authenticated.

-Servers MUST assign and/or track session resumption PSK identities in a way which facilities the ability to distinguish those identities from externally configured PSK identities, and which enables them to both find and validate the session resumption PSK.
+Servers MUST assign and/or track session resumption PSK Identities in a way which facilities the ability to distinguish those identities from externally configured PSK Identities, and which enables them to both find and validate the session resumption PSK.
 See {}(#resumption) below for more discussion of issues around resumption.

-A sample validation flow for TLS-PSK identities could be performed via the following steps:
+A sample validation flow for TLS-PSK Identities could be performed via the following steps:

-> 1. PSK identities provided via an administration interface are enforced to be only UTF-8 on both client and server.
+> 1. PSK Identities provided via an administration interface are enforced to be only UTF-8 on both client and server.
 >
 > 2. The client treats session tickets received from the server as opaque blobs.
 >